Falcons, hobbies and kestrels in East Africa

 Falcons – Subfamily Falconinae

-Some small falcons with long, narrow wings are called “hobbies” and some which hover while hunting are called “kestrels”.
+Some smaller of these elegant hunters with long, narrow wings are called “hobbies” and some which hover while hunting are called “kestrels”.
 Most falcons prefer open lightly wooded habitat even very dry areas.
 Some falcons prefer habitats with Palm trees or even more specialized Borassus Palms.

 Tapered wings allow them to fly at high speed and dive extremely fast to catch prey in flight– the fastest among them is the Peregrine Falcon (320 km/h).